 - The Hill of Slain from The Silmarillion (Haudh-en-Ndengin) is a literal mountain of corpses◊.
 Note that this was a mountain of good guy corpses.

-- In one of the Discworld books, it's noted that Death met heroes frequently, generally surrounded by, and this was important, the dead bodies of very nearly all their enemies and saying, "Vot the hell shust happened?"
+- In one book, it's noted that Death met heroes frequently, generally surrounded by, and this was important, the dead bodies of very nearly all their enemies and saying, "Vot the hell shust happened?"

 - There's a short story by Timothy Zahn and Micheal A. Stackpole where Corran Horn works briefly with a disguised Grand Admiral Thrawn, and the subject of art comes up when Corran says the graffiti on walls they're passing isn't the work of Venthan Chassu, but it's more interesting than peeling Star Destroyer White.
 Pressed for his opinion, Corran mentions that he liked the early and middle works by Chassu, but the man's final work, Palpatine Triumphant, was of Palpatine on a throne of mutilated bodies, and in the narration Corran adds that the most disturbing thing about it was the Emperor's expression of homicidal joy.
 Thrawn dryly says that his loss was a pity, thus implying that Chassu was killed for this depiction.